Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/Extreme Thread Length/ChatGPT_Thread_450k_tokens-Redacted.md

 It means the analysis is a **first-order capital-efficiency model**, not a forensic accounting ledger.

 The same is true in many operational models.
-A private-equity team may initially analyze:
+A redacted redacted team may initially analyze:

 - labor hours;
 - machine hours;